 One can wear or give away custom awareness pins or silicone bracelets and urge people to wear them to show their support and create awareness.
 Lime green bracelets are for Non-Hodgkin’s Lymphoma and any other kind of Lymphoma, while purple is used to symbolize Hodgkin’s Lymphoma.
 These bracelets and pins are quite subtle, and exceptionally appropriate for promoting the fight against cancer.
 After all, the concept of these silicone bracelets and awareness pins has its roots based on the fight against cancer.

-Sienna Pacific is a manufacturer of Cancer Awareness Pins of the highest quality and offers free artwork with your custom made Lapel Pins order.
-Or if you wish, you can browse their awareness products in their online store: https://www.siennapacific.com/shop/
+Sienna Pacific is a supplier of Cancer Awareness Pins of the highest quality and offers free artwork with your custom made Lapel Pins order.
+Or if you wish, you can browse their awareness products in their online store: https://www.siennapacific.com/cms/shop/

 The Leukemia & Lymphoma Society (LLS) – Southern California Events Calendar for March 2020